Pradipwasre/Build-Customer-Propensity-to-Purchase-Model-in-Python/README.md

 To increase the number of purchases, the business is planning to send discounts or coupons to users to motivate them to buy.
 But since it is an early-stage startup, they have only limited funds for this discount campaign.
 So, they have reached out to us seeking our help in building a model that would predict the purchase probability of each user in buying a product.
 We will be making use of propensity modeling for this.

-To install the dependencies run:
+To install the dependencies run :
 ```
 pip install -r requirements.txt
 ```